internetarchive/gowarc/cmd/mend/README.md

 1. **Truncate Extra Trailing Bytes**: Detects and removes garbage data after the last valid WARC record
 2. **Truncate at Corruption Point**: When a corrupted record is detected, truncates the file at the last valid record position
 3. **Remove .open Suffix**: Removes the `.open` suffix from WARC files to "close" them
-4. **Data Preservation**: Uses advanced truncation logic that preserves more valid data than other tools
 5. **Summary Statistics**: Provides comprehensive statistics on processed files, records, and bytes saved

 ## Scope